veltman/mahalanobis/README.md

 ### Usage

-Returns an array of the same length as the input array with the Mahalanobis distance for each element.
+`mahalanobis(points)` returns an object with two methods: `.distance(point)` to get the Mahalanobis distance of one point vs. the distribution, and `.all()` to return an array of Mahalanobis distances for all the input points.

 The input array should be an array of rows, like:

 ```
 [